 - Hike the seldom-explored plant life and habitats of Sierra de La Laguna

-- Sleep on ocean shores in an elegant safari-style tent under starry skies
+- Sleep on ocean shores in a tented camp under starry skies

 - Watch for gray whales and cruise among mangrove forests at Magdalena Bay

 - Take a surfing lesson, a Mexican cooking class, and try stand-up paddle boarding

 - Customize the Baja California trip itinerary—this example is just a starting point